-But they keep…you know, er, the support workers keep asking me, when are you going to get another bird…but I said, I just don’t, you know, I can’t just pick up a bird and get to know it, and then when that’s gone, try and do something, you can’t, you know, it takes a while.
+The support workers keep asking me, when are you going to get another bird…but I said, I just don’t, you know, I can’t just pick up a bird and get to know it, and then when that’s gone, try and do something, you can’t, you know, it takes a while.
 I: Yeah, to get over… R: Yeah, that’s it, yeah.
 ID7, male, 3 birds

-Two participants discussed positive aspects that came out of losing a pet despite the overwhelming sadness.
-One described how people in his supported accommodation were unexpectedly sympathetic towards him and in this way the death of his animal mobilised support from other network members.
+Two others cited positive aspects that came out of losing a pet despite overwhelming sadness.
+One described how people in his supported accommodation were unexpectedly sympathetic towards him and in this way the death of his animal mobilised support from other people.

 In fact the ones that I thought wouldn’t be sympathetic to me losing George, were the most sympathetic.
 ID 6, male, 1 cat